-Growing up and moving out doesn’t mean you’ve entirely left your parents.
-72% of people are currently taking care of an aging parent or grandparent.
+Growing up and moving out doesn’t mean leaving your parents entirely.
+72% of people are currently caring for an aging parent or grandparent.

 Keep reading for some ideas and suggestions on caring for elderly parents.

 5 Tips to Help You Love Your Older Parents

 Are you exhausted from tending to your parent’s every need?

 When parents age, they might feel like a burden on those they love and as if they can’t make decisions for themselves anymore.

 Be sure to present them with choices, so they still feel like they have some say in how their life goes.